-Flowers are an essential part of most weddings and winter ceremonies can be stunning with their frosted themes and white, green and red colour schemes.
+Flowers are an essential part of most weddings and winter ceremonies can be stunning with their frosted themes and white, green and color schemes.

 Take a look at our list of the top 10 Winter Wedding Flowers for some inspiration.

-The large, trumpet-like flowers of the amaryllis come in an array of colours and patterns, but the cream and white varieties are perfect for a winter wedding.
-Due to their size, shape and detail, they are simply striking when left alone, tied by a single wide ribbon, and don’t really require any other flowers to complement them.
+The large, trumpet-like flowers of the amaryllis come in an array of colors and patterns, but the cream and white varieties are perfect for a winter wedding.
+Due to their size, shape, and detail, they are simply striking when left alone, tied by a single wide ribbon, and don’t really require any other flowers to complement them.

 If you’re looking for something a little different, the anthurium is for you.
 An unusual waxy, lily-pad like shape, they are most commonly found in red, which also happens to be the most beautiful colour option.
 They are also known as the flamingo flower, which alludes to their exotic appearance.

 3. Calla Lily

 An ideal choice for the chic modern bride – these large flowers resemble paper rolled loosely into a trumpet with a pop of bright yellow at their center.
 They are elegant and effortlessly glamorous.

 A florist favourite, chrysanthemums are a classic.
 They come in a huge choice of colours, and range from full and showy to even showier pom-pom-like balls.

 Curved stems with lots of tiny, unique flowers, these are another good option for those looking for something a bit out of the ordinary on their wedding day.
 The small, flat round flowers with large centres resemble buttons.

 If you want to break up the winter months with something undeniably cheerful, the sturdy, round flowers of the Gerbera will brighten everyone’s mood and transport them straight to summer.
 Like giant daisies that come in vibrant shades from orange to fuchsia.